 In fact, when you receive error messages that indicate your Excel has crashed, you can never wait for a solution.
 You can only depend on your own to seek feasible solutions online, and here the content is what you're looking for.

 Method 1.
 Start Excel in Safe Mode

 Safe mode ensures you open Excel in a clean environment without encountering certain startup programs.
 To open Excel in Safe Mode:

 - Press and hold Ctrl while you start the Excel program (Option 1)

 - Press Windows + R keys to bring up Run (Option 2)

 Method 2.
 Install the Lastest Updates

-Updating software once got an issue is one of the general way to rectify a certain problem.
-At the begining, you don't need to spend time and effort to update the operating system, which is considered as effective as well, try to fix bugs by getting the lastest update of your Excel version.
+Updating software once got an issue is one of the general ways to rectify a certain problem.
+At the beginning, you don't need to spend time and effort to update the operating system, which is considered as effective as well, try to fix bugs by getting the latest update of your Excel version.
 Follow the guide to install an update that may help correct the crash problem.

 - In Excel, open File > Account